Introduction to WordPress

 - What amount of traffic your website can likely face in the worst case.

-3. The sidebar in dashboard contains many options and they are elaborated just below:
+3. The sidebar in the dashboard contains many options, and they are elaborated

-- Posts section is used to edit, add or delete posts on websites.
+- The posts section is used to edit, add or delete posts on websites.

 - Media can be used to add any files like video.